 With the growing obesity epidemic, there has also been an increase in the prevalence of morbid obesity over the past decade, with a linear growth in the rate of morbid obesity in women.

 Although BMI is easy to calculate and has become the universally accepted measure for defining and classifying obesity, it is not ideal and has several limitations because it does not directly measure excess fat accumulation.
 As a result, a 70-inch muscular and fit athlete who weighs 215 pounds and has a BMI of 31 will be regarded as obese even though they have little excess fat accumulation.
 Although one can define obesity as percent body fat >32% in women and >25% in men, these calculations are difficult.
 More importantly, neither BMI nor percent body fat calculations provide any information on the regional body fat distribution.
 This is important because intra-abdominal and visceral obesity is associated with greater risk of insulin resistance, hyperlipidemia, hypertension, cardiovascular disease (CVD), and stroke than peripheral fat distribution.
 This difference is important because those with central obesity (android or apple pattern of obesity) have a greater risk of diabetes and CVD than those with fat accumulation in the subcutaneous tissue of buttock areas (gynoid or pear pattern of obesity).
-This difference in fat distribution may explain why ...
+This difference in fat distribution may explain why individuals of ...